Fast Point Transformer: Appendix

 \subsection{Time Complexity Analysis}

 In this section, we analyze the time complexity of neighbor search used in both voxel hashing-based methods~\cite{choy20194d} including ours and point-based methods~\cite{zhao2019pointweb, thomas2019kpconv, xu2021paconv, zhao2021point}.
-We first recap the reported time complexity and wall time layency as shown in Table~\ref{tab:supp_complexity}.
+We recap the reported time complexity as shown in Table~\ref{tab:supp_complexity}.

 \textbf{MinkowskiNet~\cite{choy20194d} and Fast Point Transformer} require the same process for neighbor search since both methods benefit from voxel hashing.
 We analyze preparation and inference time complexity on Alg.~\ref{alg:ours_pre} and Alg.~\ref{alg:ours_inf}, respectively.
 We denote ours as the representative method.